Chrome 86 brings password protections for Android and iOS, VP9 for macOS Big Sur

 - You’ll see improvements to the personalized stories on your new tab page.

-- If you have ‘Make searches and browsing better’ turned on, Chrome will offer some additional protection by checking known phishing websites with Google in real time.
+- If you have “Make searches and browsing better” turned on, Chrome will offer some additional protection by checking known phishing websites with Google in real time.

 Google also promises that the next Chrome for iOS release will add more password features.
-There will be a biometric authentication step before Autofilling passwords — you’ll be able to authenticate using Face ID, Touch ID, or your phone passcode.
+There will be a biometric authentication step before autofilling passwords — you’ll be able to authenticate using Face ID, Touch ID, or your phone passcode.

 You will soon also be able to autofill saved login details into other apps or browsers.

 VP9 for macOS Big Sur